 Art.
-7 - All omitted or doubtful cases must be previously presented to the Integrity and Conduct Committee, which should guide and instruct the best way of acting in order to avoid conflict of interests.
+7 - All omitted or doubtful cases must be previously submitted to consultation with the Integrity and Conduct Committee, which should guide and instruct the best way of acting in order to avoid conflict of interests.

 Section III - Relations with Public Authorities

 Art.
-8 - Contact with the government on behalf of ETCO is not allowed, unless such contact is made by the Executive President, the Chairman of the Board of Directors, the Chairman of the Advisory Board or the Executive Director.
+8 - The contact with the public power on behalf of ETCO is not allowed, unless such contact is made by the Executive President, by the President of the Board of Directors, by the President of the Advisory Board or by the Executive Director.

-Article 9 - It is forbidden to offer, directly or indirectly, any type of contribution, donation, favors or gifts to government entities on behalf of ETCO, including political parties or candidates, in order to influence the individual's partial decision and / or obtain an unfair or undue advantage for ETCO, for ETCO members or any of the individuals who directly relate to ETCO (employees, permanent collaborators, etc.).
+Article 9 - It is forbidden to offer, directly or indirectly, any type of contribution, donation, favors or gifts to government entities on behalf of ETCO, including political parties or candidates, in order to influence the individual and / or partial decision obtain an unfair or undue advantage for ETCO, for ETCO members or any of the individuals who directly relate to ETCO (employees, permanent collaborators, etc.).

 Single paragraph.
 The offering of gifts and entertainment on behalf of ETCO to a member of the Government may be made provided that: